kali32421/ModernWeb-Portfolio-/README.md

     If you do not have a yarn selected, then install it first.

      ```sh
-     npm install --global yarn
+     npm install --global pnpm
      ```

-    Once this is installed you can run `yarn install` in your project directory to install dependencies.
+    Once this is installed you can run `pnpm install` in your project directory to install dependencies.

     ```sh
-    yarn install
+    pnpm install
     ```

 1.  **Start developing.**